 -Contact travel discount sites (Expedia, Kayak, Priceline, etc) and establish a relationship.
 Boomers use these platforms to book trips, etc

--Understand SEO needs from your age group
+-Understand the SEO needs of your age group and consider hiring an SEO Service

 -Explore areas that Boomers will use that are NOT frequented by existing bloggers and take advantage of these opportunities